None of us can deny that marketing and communication professionals are anything but overwhelmed by our roles today.

 I shared this blog last week, about LinkedIn’s Social Selling Index, which shows the average SSI score for the marketing and advertising industry at 23.
 I was completely shocked to see this.
 Our industry should lead this, or at least be equal with sales!

-So why should we do this?
+So why should we do this in the marcomm industry?

 First: because participating deeply on social media gives you the insight into how it really works.
 With 90 per cent of the population essentially voyeurs on social, the people leading the marketing revolution need to be in the top 10 per cent – driving adoption and intelligent engagement from the front.
 They need to live and breathe the digital world by being an active member of it.